 Beverly A. Huss has served as a member of our Board since January 2018.
-From January 2021 to July 2022.
-Ms. Huss served as the Chief Executive Officer of Pagonia Medical, Inc. ("Pagonia"), a private company focused on creating a novel non-invasive device for the preservation of tissue following a heart attack, stroke, traumatic brain injury and other medical conditions.
+From January 2021 to July 2022, Ms. Huss served as the Chief Executive Officer of Pagonia Medical, Inc. ("Pagonia"), a private company focused on creating a novel non-invasive device for the preservation of tissue following a heart attack, stroke, traumatic brain injury and other medical conditions.
 From September 2013 until December 2020, she served as President and Chief Executive Officer of Qool Therapeutics, Inc. ("Qool"), formerly Thermocure, Inc., a private company focused on temperature management therapies.
 Prior to joining Qool, Ms. Huss was President and Chief Executive Officer at start-up medical device company Vibrynt, Inc., and held multiple senior level leadership positions at Guidant Corporation, a public company that designs and manufactures cardiovascular products, including, most recently President, Endovascular Solutions, Vice President, Global Marketing, Vascular Intervention and Vice President of the Stent Business Unit.
-Ms. Huss has served on the board of directors of Madorra Inc. (as Executive Chair), a privately-held medical device company developing solutions to improve quality of life after menopause, since October 2017; Iridex Corporation, a public medical device company, since March 2022; and Ancora Heart, Inc., a privately-held medical device company developing heart failure treatments, since June 2021.
-Her prior private company board experience includes Pagonia Medical, Inc., Coala Life, Inc., Artes Medical, Inc., Wright Medical Group, Inc., and Dade Behring Holdings, Inc. Ms. Huss holds a M.S. in technology management from Pepperdine University and a B.S. in metallurgical engineering from the University of Illinois.
+Ms. Huss has served on the board of directors of Vicarious Surgical Inc., a public medical robotics company, since October 2022; Infusystems Holdings, Inc, a national healthcare service provider since May 2024; Iridex Corporation, a public medical device company, since March 2022; and Ancora Heart, Inc., a privately-held medical device company developing heart failure treatments, since June 2021.
+Her prior private company board experience includes Pagonia, Coala Life, Inc., Artes Medical, Inc., Madorra Inc., Wright Medical Group, Inc., and Dade Behring Holdings, Inc. Ms. Huss holds a M.S. in technology management from Pepperdine University and a B.S. in metallurgical engineering from the University of Illinois.
+Ms. Huss has National Association of Corporate Directors (NACD) certification.

-As a former Chief Executive Officer with more than 25 years of management experience in the medical device industry, and a current and former member of several public and private company boards, Ms. Huss brings to our Board extensive experience in the medical device industry, including experience in the areas of business operations, management and corporate governance.
+As a former Chief Executive Officer with more than 25 years of management experience in the medical device industry, and a current and former member of several public and private company boards with two decades of board experience, Ms. Huss brings to our Board extensive experience in the medical device industry, including experience in the areas of business operations, management and corporate governance.

 Mika Nishimura has served as a member of our Board since August 2021.
 Since 2011, Ms. Nishimura has served as an Operational Partner with Gilde Healthcare Partners, a life-science focused venture fund.
 From 2015 to 2020, Ms. Nishimura served as Vice President of Commercialization at nVision Medical Corporation, an early clinical-stage medical device company acquired by Boston Scientific.
-Previously, she served as Vice President,
+Previously, she served as Vice President, Commercial Development at Auxogyn, Inc., a private medical technology company, acquired by Progyny, Inc. Earlier in her career, Ms. Nishimura served as Vice President of International Sales Operations and Marketing at ev3 Inc., a provider for specialists treating a wide range of vascular diseases and disorders, where she held P&L responsibilities for the emerging markets.
+She has also served as a board member of SI-BONE, Inc., a public medical device company dedicated to solving musculoskeletal disorders of the sacropelvic anatomy, since

-Commercial Development at Auxogyn, Inc., a medical technology company, acquired by Progyny, Inc. Earlier in her career, Ms. Nishimura served as Vice President of International Sales Operations and Marketing at ev3 Inc., a provider for specialists treating a wide range of vascular diseases and disorders, where she held P&L responsibilities for the emerging markets.
-She has also served as a board member of SI-BONE, Inc., a public medical device company dedicated to solving musculoskeletal disorders of the sacropelvic anatomy, since March 2021; a board member of HOYA Corp, a publicly listed Japanese company manufacturing optical products, since June 2022; and as a board advisor to Tristel, plc, a UK public medical technology company, since January 2021.
+March 2021; a board member of HOYA Corp, a publicly listed Japanese company manufacturing optical products, since June 2022; and as a board advisor to Tristel, plc, a UK public medical technology company, since January 2021.
 Ms. Nishimura holds an MBA from Harvard Graduate School of Business Administration and a B.A. in Economics from Yale University.